pollyestewart/Mapping_in_R/README.md

 The purpose of this repository is to introduce people to working with geospatial data, map visualisations and basic R Shiny dashboards.

-Follow through the code to generate an interactive dashboard with maps at the end!
+Follow through the code to generate an interactive dashboard with maps!

 ![Map Gif](GitHubMapExample.gif)